FredHutch/slurm-examples/R_and_sh_example/README.md

 >sbatch example.sh

 This is just one example of how to run parallel R jobs within slurm.
-More examples on how to run parallel jobs can be found in this repository.
+More examples on how to run parallel jobs can be found in this repository ([slurm example](../../)).